 The fireworks won’t be the only dazzling display taking place that evening, as musicians, poets, dancers, and more take the stage at 9:30 p.m. in the Cappadonia Auditorium in the Orvis Activities Center for the annual Alfred’s Got Talent show.

 Friday’s fun will conclude with Pioneer Basketball Midnight Madness, taking place at midnight at the gymnasium in the Orvis Activities Center.
-Midnight Madness will introduce the college community to the 2016-17 men’s and women’s basketball teams, which will compete in various contest before battling in a scrimmage.
+Midnight Madness will introduce the college community to the 2016-17 men’s and women’s basketball teams, which will compete in various contests before battling in a scrimmage.
 Fans will also have the chance to get in on the action with the opportunity to take part in contests during the events.

 On Saturday, Oct.
 15, the sixth annual Race for a Cure 5K Run/Walk will begin at 9 a.m. at 10 Elm on the Alfred campus.
 The $15 registration fee will benefit Roswell Park Cancer Institute.
 To register, email firstname.lastname@example.org.

 Another Saturday staple of Homecoming/Family Weekend is the football game.
-At noon at Pioneer Stadium will be a Greek tailgate, chili cook-off, and car show, followed by the big game at 1 p.m., with the Pioneers taking on the Buffalo State Bengals.
+At 11 a.m. at Pioneer Stadium will be a Greek tailgate, chili cook-off, and car show, followed by the big game at 1 p.m., with the Pioneers taking on the Buffalo State Bengals.
 Spectators 21 and older will be able to watch the game from the End Zone Club at the stadium.